Travel guide

 eSIM for North America

 Check out our guide to the best eSIM for the United States and for Canada, or go directly to the product: United States, Canada, and Mexico.
-If you fly to several US cities, a single plan covers the entire country without needing to change anything.
+If you're flying to several cities in the U.S., a single plan covers the entire country without changing anything.

 eSIM for Latin America and the Caribbean

-Latin America is perfect territory for eSIMs: local SIMs often require registration, and in many countries, it's hard to get one as a tourist.
+Latin America is perfect territory for eSIMs: local SIMs usually require registration, and in many countries, it's hard to get them as a tourist.
 With a regional eSIM, you cover several countries on a backpacking trip, and with a country-specific one, you maximize GB in your main destination.
-Start with the eSIM guide for South America, and if your route goes through Central America, check out the one for Central America.
+Start with the eSIM guide for South America, and if your route goes through Central America, the one for Central America.

-For specific destinations, we have direct products: Mexico, Brazil, Argentina, Peru, and Colombia.
-If your plan involves islands, the Caribbean guide will help you navigate between resorts, cruises, and island hopping where roaming charges skyrocket.
+For specific destinations, you have direct product links: Mexico, Brazil, Argentina, Peru, and Colombia.
+If your plan involves islands, the Caribbean guide will help you navigate resorts, cruises, and island hopping where roaming costs can skyrocket.

 eSIM for Africa and the Middle East

-Destinations with their own products: Morocco, Egypt, South Africa, and United Arab Emirates for Dubai.
-If you're going on a safari through several East African countries, a regional eSIM prevents you from changing plans at each border.
+Destinations with their own product: Morocco, Egypt, South Africa, and United Arab Emirates for Dubai.
+If you're going on a safari through several East African countries, a regional eSIM saves you from changing plans at each border.

 eSIM for Oceania